kristinriebe/solarsystem-workshop/README.md

     mat.use_cast_shadows = False
     mat.use_cast_buffer_shadows = False
     ```
+* These settings could also be adjusted in the GUI, in the *Properties* area, *Material* tab, in sections `Shading` and `Shadow`.
+They ensure that the Sun does not receive any shadows and does not cast any.

 ##Colors and texture
-* It's boring if they all have the same color, so use a different color triplet for each planet.
+* It's boring if all the planets have got the same color, so use a different color triplet for each planet.
 You can use the values from the file (parse them and convert them to a list of three values) or choose your own.
-Pass the color-triplet on to the *add_material* function, use it for `diffuse_color` in the script and rerun the script.
+Pass the color-triplet on to the `add_material` function, use it for `diffuse_color` in the script and rerun the script.
 Check, if every planet got its own color now.

 * Adjust the position of your camera, so you get a good view on all your planets.
 (Check by going into *Camera View*: *View*, *Camera* or `Numpad 0`.)
   Render your scene with *Render* (top menu), *Render Image* or hit `F12`.